If you’re looking for the best pubs in Dublin, then you’ve come to the right place.

 It’s truly one of the best pubs in Dublin’s city center!

-The Palace Bar Is A Victorian Era Pub In Dublin
+The Palace Bar Is One Of The Best Traditional Pubs In Dublin

 The Palace Bar is a small and cozy Dublin pub that was established in 1823.